DocuWare/Intellix/doc/installation_en.md

 You should choose this option if you expect a high volume of documents, or if you want to have full control of the Intelligent Indexing database.
 Intelligent Indexing expects SQL Server 2019.
-On older versions of SQL Server, the fails.
+On older versions of SQL Server, the setup fails.
 If you use a SQL Server 2019 for your DocuWare system, you can also use it for Intelligent Indexing.

 If you want to setup your own SQL Server, you can start with an installation of